zatarain/white-pages/README.md

 In order to build and run the application locally you will need to have Docker installed and internet connection to download the dependency packages and set some environment variables.
 Optionally, you can open and run the solution file `white-pages.sln` with Microsoft Visual Studio Community Edition.

-In your terminal, clone repository, build image and run containers swarm as follow:
+In your terminal, clone [this repository][white-pages-repo], build image and run containers swarm as follow:

 ```sh
 export POSTGRES_HOST=database